AlgoMaster Logo

 3. Combine the two sorted halves by merging them into one sorted array.

 The recursion bottoms out when a subarray has zero or one element, since a single element is already sorted.
-Then the magic happens during the merge step, where two sorted subarrays are combined into one.
+The merge step then combines two sorted subarrays into one.

 Here is what the full split-and-merge process looks like for a small array: